 The Vincennes University Traffic and Parking policy is enacted by the Board of Trustees pursuant to the authority granted it by the State of Indiana.
-Everyone bringing a vehicle to campus is responsible for abiding by all regulations pertaining to the operation or parking of the Handbook vehicle.
-It is each person's responsibility to understand the University Traffic and Parking regulations.
+Everyone bringing a vehicle to campus is responsible

 Trustee Conflict of Interest

 Vincennes University Trustees must file annually a conflict of interest statement in accordance with the Indiana Statutes which is to be kept in the Clerk of the Board's File.